What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 First is the pre-announcement phase.
 You are unaware of the deal, but trading may be restricted due to negotiations.
 Then comes the deal announcement, where high-level details are shared, including the approximate valuation and whether you'll receive cash, stock, or both.
 This is your cue to start planning.

-Days or weeks later, you receive a critical document called the Equity Impact Summary.
-It outlines exactly how your vested and unvested equity will be treated.
-This is the document that matters most for your planning.
 Finally, you'll face a hard deadline with the Final Election and Closing Instructions.
 This is typically just weeks or days before the closing, and it's your last chance to make key decisions, like exercising your options.
-Many employees wait until this point to start thinking, but the best moves are often made long before this final countdown begins.
+Many employees wait until this point to start thinking, but the strategic moves are often considered long before this final countdown begins.

 What Are My Choices?
 Cash-Out vs. Rollover vs. Mixed Deal

-In an all-cash deal, your vested options are paid out in cash.
+Your Equity Impact Summary will detail one of three scenarios for your shares.
+In an all-cash deal, the acquiring company purchases your vested equity outright, turning your shares and options into immediate liquid cash.
+While this provides instant liquidity, it also triggers immediate, unavoidable tax consequences based on your specific form of company stock.
 For NSOs and RSUs, this is taxed as ordinary wage income, like a large bonus.
-For vested ISOs, this triggers what is called a disqualifying disposition, meaning the entire gain is also taxed as ordinary income, losing the potential for better tax rates.
+For vested ISOs, this can trigger what is called a disqualifying disposition, meaning the entire gain is also taxed as ordinary income, losing the potential for preferential tax rates (if you held the ISOs for a year post exercise, they may qualify for long-term capital gains).
 Any unvested equity is either assumed by the new company (i.e., new equity grants issued to line up with your unvested portion) or forfeited, unless the deal includes "single-trigger" acceleration, which vests your equity immediately.

 How can I strategically reduce my tax liability in an acquisition?